n1r7/compliance/policy/aml policy.md

 # INTRODUCTION
-Novi Financial (Novi) maintains a global anti-money laundering (AML) program designed to fulfill its legal and regulatory obligations to prevent, detect, and report potentially suspicious use of digital wallets on the Libra Payment System (Libra).
+Company maintains a global anti-money laundering (AML) program designed to fulfill its legal and regulatory obligations to prevent, detect, and report potentially suspicious use of digital wallets on the Libra Payment System (Libra).
 The program comprises interconnected protocols that are automatic, auditable, and referenceable.

 ![alt text](https://github.com/nirvanapatel/compliance/blob/master/images/Protocols.png?raw=true)